-Becoming the victim of a serial killer is probably at the extreme end of the risk spectrum, but it has happened.
+Being abducted or becoming the victim of a serial killer are probably at the extreme end of the risk spectrum, but these things have happened.
 Being cat-fished seems to be fairly common, but incidences of fraud, robbery, and assault happen too regularly to be ignored.

 Whatever you do in life involves some element of risk, but it makes sense to exercise a bit of caution and – where possible – mitigate the known risks.

 Here’s some tips on how to get the best out of online dating without putting your personal safety at risk.